pennystack/Simulation-For-HIV-Dataset/README.md

 6. Run the code from lines 41-185 to generate the bootstrap samples.
 7. Run the remaining code to compute basic statistics about the estimated parameters from the simulated data *(Includes: p-value, t-value, confidence intervals, means)*.

- ###### <small> *This project was developed using **R version 4.3.1**.
+ ###### <small> *Note: This project was developed using **R version 4.3.1**.
 Using a different version of R may lead to differences in the estimated parameters from the simulated data, which might not be directly comparable to those obtained from the original data.*

+## 🔬 More details about the methodology

+ If you are interested in learning more about this topic, you can find my thesis titled *"Non homogeneous semi-Markov processes with application to HIV"* available in Pergamos, the official unified Institutional Repository/Digital Library of the University of Athens, [here](https://pergamos.lib.uoa.gr/uoa/dl/frontend/en/browse/3403042)